When to visit

 Open June 1-14 from 9 a.m. to 6 p.m., June 15-Sept.
 2 from 9 a.m. to 10 p.m., Sept.
 3-15 from 9 a.m. to 9 p.m., and Sept.
 16-30 from 9 a.m. to 5 p.m. (closes earlier in low season).

 - $ Inexpensive

 - $$$ Upscale

 - $$$$ Fine dining

-This seafood restaurant offers a superb harbour view and an impressive menu featuring local sustainable seafood.
+This seafood restaurant offers sweeping harbour views and an impressive menu featuring local sustainable seafood.
 The cocktail list is delightful, and the wine list, a balance of old and new world, emphasizes family-owned local wineries.
 Don't miss Sunday brunch: an award-winning west coast buffet with a well-deserved reputation.
 Brunch reservations are recommended.

 Where to sleep ?

 Dates: May 24 to 28, 2018